Digital

 Verification

-Verification is the phase in which a work of art is analyzed to confirm its authenticity.
+Verification is the stage in which an artwork is analyzed to assess its authenticity.

-The Artwork Card, created during registration, remains the central element in this step: it allows collectors, appraisers, galleries, and institutions to evaluate the artwork with reliability and transparency.
+The Artwork Card, generated during the registration phase, remains the central element also in this step: it enables collectors, experts, galleries, and institutions to evaluate the artwork with reliability and transparency.

-The process can take place in different ways:
+The process can take place in the following ways:

-• through the Opera-ID web app for automatic identification;
+• using the Opera-ID web app for automatic identification;

-• or by reading the NFC TAG, if applied to the artwork and the Certificate of Authenticity (COA).
+• reading the NFC TAG, if applied to the artwork and to the Certificate of Authenticity (COA).

-• geolocate the artwork at the moment of verification;
+• geolocate the artwork at the time of verification;

-• access the Artwork Card and the blockchain record in real time.
+• access in real time the Artwork Card and the blockchain record.

-The presence of an NFC TAG adds an extra layer of protection: scanning it with a smartphone generates a unique link that displays the verification result (authentic or not authentic) and provides direct access to the Card and blockchain data.
+The presence of an NFC TAG adds an additional layer of protection: scanning it with a smartphone generates a unique link that enables the system to verify both the authenticity of the TAG and its correct association with the digital identity of the artwork registered on Veralinx.

-The anti-counterfeiting technology of the TAG is based on a proprietary protocol developed by Veralinx, designed to ensure maximum protection against duplication and tampering.
+The anti-counterfeiting technology of the TAGs is based on an advanced authentication protocol developed by Veralinx, designed to prevent cloning, reuse attempts, and tampering of the TAG itself.

-Veralinx.art does not replace the traditional authentication process of artworks but enhances it.
-Therefore, any existing paper documentation can be integrated into this digital verification process, adding value and security.
+Veralinx.art does not replace the existing artwork authentication chain, but rather integrates with it.
+Therefore, any existing paper documentation can be incorporated into the digital verification process, adding both value and security.

 ArTAG: Veralinx's tag